-This practical guide explains the charity chair of trustees, board and trustee roles and responsibilities, gives you simple Chair of Trustees, Treasurer and Secretary job descriptions and explains the role of charity committees, plus common chair and trustee FAQs, such as how long should charity trustees serve.
+A practical guide to charity chair of trustees, board and trustee roles and responsibilities - Charity Commission guidance, Chair of Trustees, Treasurer and Secretary job descriptions.
+At the end, it covers charity trustee the role of charity committee roles and charity trustee roles and responsibilities.
+I also have FAQs, such as how long should charity trustees serve and minimum number of trustees for a UK charity.

 Charity Excellence enables charity trustees to ask all the question they need to, including the ones you don't yet know about, and connects you to the funding, free help and resources you need.